AndreasPlt/COMP5212/README.md

 - Milestone 3: Training loop and validation setup
 - Milestone 4: Testing loop and evaluation metrics
 - Milestone 5: Hyperparameter tuning and performance optimization Feel free to explore the repository and provide feedback or suggestions.

-We hope you find our project useful! 😊 basic
+We hope you find our project useful! 😊
-Copy

-Please note that you may need to adjust and customize the README file based on your specific project details and requirements.